BaseJumper1985/Macro-Manager/README.md

     - To handle capitalization you can simply change any `{word}` to fit it's context.
       - `{animal}` would mean entering **dog** will result in **dog** being placed where the text is.
       - `{Animal}` would result in **Dog** being place there instead.
-      - Note the capitalization of `{Animal}`: This tells the program what to do with the text you enter.
+        - Note the capitalization of `{Animal}`: This tells the program to match this capitalization to text you enter.
-      - You can also override the behavior by simply capitalizing any words you enter upon using the hotstring.
+      - You can also override this behavior by simply capitalizing any words you enter upon using the hotstring.
 This tells the program to ignore these special rules and simply input the text as is.
 3. After filling in all the text, click **Apply** to make the dynamic hotstring active.
-This will now work just like any other hotstring, but you will prompted to enter the text will be used to replace any `{word}` sections in the resulting text.
+This will now work just like any other hotstring, but you will prompted to enter the text that will be used to replace any `{word}` sections in the resulting text.

 ### Deleting Hotstrings